Landor v. Louisiana Department of Corrections and Public Safety: Background

 Damon Landor is a devout Rastafarian.
 As a part of his religion, he refrained from cutting his hair.
 In 2020, Landor was incarcerated at two Louisiana correctional facilities that honored his religious vow and allowed him to keep his long hair.
 With three weeks left in his sentence, Landor was transferred to a third facility, the Raymond Laborde Correctional Center.
 At his intake, Landor explained his religious practice of wearing his hair long, going so far as to produce a copy of a Fifth Circuit decision which held unlawful Louisiana's practice of cutting Rastafarians' hair under RLUIPA.
 Nevertheless, Landor was carried into another room by two prison guards, handcuffed to a chair, restrained, and had his head shaved bald.

 Upon his release, Landor brought suit in the Middle District of Louisiana against the Louisiana Department of Corrections and others under RLUIPA and §1983, alleging violations of his First, Eighth, and Fourteenth Amendment rights, along with other state-law torts.
 The district court granted the defendants' motion to dismiss, holding that RLUIPA did not authorize damages suits against officials in their individual capacities.

 The United States Court of Appeals for the Fifth Circuit affirmed.
 While it condemned Landor's treatment at the hands of prison officials, it found that it was bound by prior circuit precedent foreclosing individual-capacity damages under RLUIPA.
 The panel also held that the Supreme Court's intervening decision in Tanzin did not abrogate that prior circuit precedent.
 The divided Court of Appeals denied rehearing en banc.

 Supreme Court

 On May 3, 2024, Landor filed a petition for writ of certiorari.
 Several amicus curiae groups filed briefs in support of granting the petition.
 On June 23, 2025, the petition was granted.
-The case was argued during the Supreme Court's October 2025 term, with a decision expected by June 2026.
+Oral arguments were held on November 10, 2025.
+On June 23, 2026, the Court ruled 6-3, dismissing Damon Landor's lawsuit seeking damages from individual Louisiana prison guards.

+Reactions

+Steve Vladeck described Landor as "a massively important holding with constitutional dimensions—one that reflects the culmination of a long-term conservative legal project to weaken one of Congress’s most important regulatory powers; one that comes at the direct expense of private individuals for whom Congress has expressly created an array of federal statutory rights; and one that, as Justice Jackson's dissent details, is remarkably difficult to justify on almost any analytical terms."

+Madiba K. Dennie of Balls & Strikes said, "The conservatives on the Court often posture as great defenders of religious rights.
+But in reality, they only care about the religious rights of some people.
+Damon Landor, a Rastafarian Black man who was incarcerated in Louisiana, isn’t one of them."